 The details of this tragic event have reached a wide audience.
-Since 2018, "The Logan Boulet Effect" inspired more hundreds of thousands of Canadians to become registered organ donors.
-Logan's family continues to share their story, making an essential contribution to nationwide public awareness of organ and tissue donation.
+Since 2018, "The Logan Boulet Effect" has inspired hundreds of thousands of Canadians to become registered organ donors.
+Logan's family continues to share his story, making an essential contribution to nationwide public awareness of organ and tissue donation.

-Join the Boulet family in spreading the word about the importance of organ donation and honour Logan's legacy by participating in national Green Shirt Day on April 7 and raising awareness of organ and tissue donation through the month of April.
+Join the Boulet family in spreading the word about the importance of organ donation and honour Logan's legacy by participating in national Green Shirt Day on April 7 (or April 5, 2024 in lieu) and raising awareness of organ and tissue donation through the month of April.